alexdgibson/cc_website/content/blog/q1/index.md

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-4-1.png" width="672" />

 Quality cannot be assessed by a single metric.
 In the last three years if you were to select a publication at random, you’re most likely to pick an article published in a Q1 journal.
-Similarly, if you were to select a random publication from a Q1 journal in the last three years, it is more likely to not be Q1 research than it is.
+Similarly, if you were to select a  publication from a Q1 journal at random, it is more likely to not be Q1 research than is.

 Journal quality is <strong>not</strong> a measure of research quality.